Chapter 4 - Tribal Employment Rights Office (§§ 1001-1090)

 § 1033.
 Fee Collection and Expenditure.

-(b) The TERO Office, in conjunction with the Band’s Department of Labor, shall prepare a quarterly report as to all employment and training expenditures.
-The report shall be made available to the legislative branch and executive branch each calendar quarter.
+(b) The TERO Director shall prepare a quarterly report as to all employment and training expenditures.
+The report shall be made available to the Band Assembly, Chief Executive, and TERO Commisssion each calendar quarter.

 Historical and Statutory Notes